marcusyoung/pgRouting/readme.md

 [A SQL script for preparing the Open Roads data for use with pgRouting](openroads/)

-### Using R, PostgreSQL and pgRouting to automatically generate multiple site or facility catchment area polygons
+### Using R, PostgreSQL, PostGIS and pgRouting to automatically generate multiple site or facility catchment area polygons

 [An R script to generate multiple catchment area polygons](catchment_polygons/).

-### Using R, PostgreSQL and pgRouting to automatically generate drive time or drive distance based network buffers
+### Using R, PostgreSQL, PostGIS and pgRouting to automatically generate drive time or drive distance based network buffers

 [An R script to generate drive time or drive distance network buffers / polygons](drive_time_polygons/).